 - Find a private and comfortable place with a good internet connection for your session.

 - Go to the “waiting room” when you are ready to start your appointment.

 Do I need to clean up a bedroom for my daughter’s therapy session?

 No!
 Set up your device in any private space in your home.
 Only the area right behind her will be visible unless she chooses to show the therapist more of her space.

 If you’d prefer, you can select a virtual background, which replaces the space behind the client with the image of a comfortable “therapy space.”
-We have three suggested options.
+Here’s one suggestion:

 That’s right; that’s a virtual background!
 Pretty cool, isn’t it?

 Find a private space in your home, and you’re ready to go.
 The client and therapist agree to keep the same privacy safeguards as during an in-person session.
 The environment should be free from intrusions or disruptions.
 We use HIPAA-compliant telehealth software with encryption to maximize your confidentiality.

 The client is responsible for participating in the session in an enclosed private room, with reasonable sound barriers, and with no one else present or observing.
 The client and psychotherapist agree to not record the telehealth sessions without prior written consent of both parties.